sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ![]({{ site.url }}{{ site.baseurl }}/images/NFL/Correlation Heatmap.png)<!-- -->

-Many correlations make intuitive sense.
-We'd expect a player's weight to be positively correlated with their 40-Yard Dash time, which we see with a correlation coefficient r of 0.89 (i.e., heavier players often take longer to complete this drill).
+Many of these correlations seem intuitive.
+We might expect a player's weight to be positively correlated with their 40-Yard Dash time, which we see with a correlation coefficient *r* of 0.89 (i.e., heavier players often take longer to complete this drill).
 It's also understandable that a player's standing jump would be negatively correlated with their Forty-Yard Dash time.
-Players who can complete the drill in less time (faster) are more likely to jump higher than heavier, slower players.
-We will circle back to these correlations later for deeper analysis.
+Players who complete the dash in less time (faster) are more likely to jump higher than heavier, slower players.
+We will circle back to these correlations in a bit for further analysis.

 ## Cluster Analysis